write-you-a-scheme-v2/scheme/docs/01_introduction.md

 #### [Understanding Check]
 What's the difference between `Text` and `String`?
 How do we represent  S-Expressions in Haskell?
 What is a monad transformer?
 How is this abstraction used to evaluate S-Expressions?
+I mentioned `ReaderT` gives us `e -> m a` functionality via `runReaderT`, imagine if we want `e -> m (e, a)`.
+What monad would we use, and how would that affect lexical scoping?
 Can you think of some alternative ways to represent S-Expressions?
 What about [GADT](https://downloads.haskell.org/~ghc/6.6/docs/html/users_guide/gadt.html)?
 If you would like to see a Haskell language project using GADTs, [GLambda](https://github.com/goldfirere/glambda) is a great project!